 Can I trade Bitcoin CFDs on Exness without swaps?

 Yes, at Exness, you can trade Bitcoin CFDs swap-free.
-At Exness, the swap-free feature applies to Bitcoin CFDs across all account types, regardless of deposit amount or trading volume.
+At Exness, swap-free trading applies to Bitcoin CFDs across all account types, regardless of deposit amount or trading volume.
 This means you can trade without worrying about negative swaps, even when holding positions for the long term.

 Read more